-Free rent and meal allowances are income.
+Free rent and meal allowances may be income.
 Deferred salary is income, as are recurring payments from family members (gifts) that are not, loans or early inheritance.
 Unallocated lump-sum personal injury recovery or annuity payments are generally not characterized as income.
 Student loans and unrealized gain in shares of stock are not income.

 Representative Period of Earnings

 The family law court has discretion in determining what period of time to look to in establishing each party's earnings.
-However, the discretion must result in the selection of a period of time that is reasonable and reflects a representative period of time.
+However, the discretion must result in the selection of a period of time that is reasonable and reflects a representative period of time (IRMO Riddle).

 Imputation of Income on Assets

 The divorce court may impute income on assets of either party.

 A court may impute earnings on the payee spouse's share of community property (IRMO Martin).

 If the income generated by the payee's assets are sufficient to make the payee self-supporting, no spousal support should be awarded.

 A court may impute earnings on liquidated capital (County of Kern v.
 Castle).

 Imputation of Income to a Party

 Family law cases support the imputation of income to a party if the facts warrant such action.
-The burden to prove that a party is deliberating depressing his/her income is on the party seeking support (IRMO Regnery).
+The burden to prove that a party is deliberating depressing his/her income is on the divorce lawyer representing the party seeking support (IRMO Regnery).

-The party seeking to impute income must prove the earning capacity of the other party (IRMO Flaherty).
+The divorce lawyer representing the party seeking to impute income must prove the earning capacity of the other party (IRMO Flaherty).

 A divorce court may impute earnings to a party who has intentionally reduced his or her income but it must do so based on a normal work regimen for a person holding a similar job and may not impute income assuming excessive hours or overtime (IRMO Simpson).